 It can be scary when you calculate a lesson package and see that it will cost a few hundred dollars.
 For this reason, I give ALL OF MY STUDENTS the option to pay for their lessons in instalments.

 I don’t charge any extra for this and we can work out the instalment timings so they are convenient for you.
-Here's an example of how this would work for an 8 lesson package.
+Here's an example of how this would work for a 10 lesson package.

 There’s no reason for me to charge extra as it takes just a couple of minutes to create additional invoices.
 Some popular language schools charge hundreds of dollars extra to allow students to pay in instalments and I think that’s outrageous!